×

 If you are thinking about moving to Jumeirah, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Jumeirah varies greatly depending on the type of property.
 For instance, a luxury villa can cost significantly more than an apartment.
 However, on average, the cost of housing in this upscale neighborhood is generally high, reflecting its status as one of the most exclusive areas in Dubai.
 It's not uncommon for properties in Jumeirah to cost several million dirhams.
-For those looking to rent, the annual cost can also reach into the hundreds of thousands of dirhams," remarked one expat in Jumeirah, the UAE.
+For those looking to rent, the annual cost can also reach into the hundreds of thousands of dirhams," said one expat who made the move to Jumeirah.

 Should I buy or rent a home in Jumeirah?